material-motion/material-motion/README.md

 This book aspires to empower creators with the language and tools needed to describe and implement rich, interactive motion.
 Within, we explore [software design patterns](concepts/patterns.md), [essential primitives](concepts/primitives.md), [motion runtimes](concepts/runtimes.md), and more.

-> We're still writing this book, feel free to leave comments, but many chapters and sections are actively changing.
+> We're still writing this book; feel free to leave comments, but many chapters and sections are actively changing.
 We're planning out work on the Starmap in the [Roadmap](ROADMAP.md).

 ## Evolution

 This book is expected to evolve over time.
-Please feel free to [start discussions](https://www.gitbook.com/book/material-motion/material-motion-starmap/discussions) or to leave comments in line.
+Please feel free to [start discussions](https://www.gitbook.com/book/material-motion/material-motion-starmap/discussions) or to leave comments in-line.

 Please read the chapter on [Contributing](CONTRIBUTING.md) to learn how to contribute to this book.